-To avoid having a "W" (withdraw) on your transcript, you need to complete the withdrawal process BEFORE the Withdrawal Deadline, usually the second week of the semester, or second summer class-meeting day.
+To avoid having a "W" (withdrawal) on your transcript, you need to complete the withdrawal process BEFORE the Withdrawal Deadline, usually the second week of the semester, or the first week of an eight-week or summer session, or after the first day of a short-term class (less than eight weeks).
 It is the STUDENT'S RESPONSIBILITY TO OFFICIALLY WITHDRAW FROM CLASS IF THEY ARE NO LONGER ATTENDING CLASS.
 Not doing so may result in getting a failing grade for the class.
-Your Last Date of Attendance (LDA) must be noted on your withdrawal form.An NPC academic adviser can help you through this process.
+Your Last Date of Attendance (LDA) must be noted on your withdrawal form.
+An NPC academic adviser can help you.